snaptopixel/kitchenplan-config/README.md

-# Kitchenplan Configuration
+# Bootstrap Your Mac

 This is a Kitchenplan configuration repository.
-This repository contains all configuration to install and configure our OSX workstations.
+This repository contains all configuration to install and configure OSX workstations.
 More information about Kitchenplan and on how to use it can be found in the [Kitchenplan README](https://github.com/kitchenplan/kitchenplan).

+## Customizing Your Setup

+If you look in the people directory, you'll see some "YAML" config files for different users.
+These must match your OSX username (typically the name of your "Home" folder).
+You can add one for yourself or edit an existing one if you'd like.

+The easiest way to get it going is to look at the existing files, especially "snaptopixel" since it is the most customized.

+Once you've got it configured to your liking, follow the steps below.

+## Setup and Install Directions

-1. Open Terminal
+1. Open Terminal (Hit Cmd+Space, type Terminal then ENTER)

 1. Install Homebrew
 **Note:** This will prompt to install "XCode Command-line tools" - Do it!